Br0Fi/goscalc/README.md

 	 v2: [https://data.mendeley.com/datasets/y294ttxyw4/1](https://data.mendeley.com/datasets/y294ttxyw4/1)
 	 v3: [https://data.mendeley.com/datasets/m3fc83rytv/1]( https://data.mendeley.com/datasets/m3fc83rytv/1)
 	 ([corresponding article](https://www.sciencedirect.com/science/article/pii/S0010465508003329 ); here the link to the program is broken)
-On request I can provide hankel_trafo.cc or you can use any other program to do the hankel/spherical bessel transformation or incorporate the fortran program above.
+On request I will gladly provide hankel_trafo.cc or you can use any other program to do the hankel/spherical bessel transformation or incorporate the fortran program above. goscalc will not function without it.

 ## Installation and compiling (Linux systems):
-Libraries used: Armadillo, FFTW, Boost, WignerSymbols.
-WignerSymbols can be found [here](https://github.com/joeydumont/wignerSymbols)
+Libraries used: Armadillo (requiring OpenBLAS or standard BLAS and LAPACK), FFTW, Boost, WignerSymbols.
+WignerSymbols can be found [here](https://github.com/joeydumont/wignerSymbols)<!--- TODO: is superlu needed?-->
+Make sure you have cmake, make and a fortran and c++ compiler installed (gfortran, gcc).

 Create directory build (if it doesn't exist already) and cd into it:
 ```bash